Here’s your NWSL Crash Course, Canadian Footy Fans

 Commissioner Jessica Berman signs the NWSL’s first-ever CBA in 2022.

-There are 14 teams total spanning the country.
+There are 14 teams total spanning the entire country.
 Some teams are tied to men’s MLS or USL teams (Houston, Portland, Orlando, North Carolina), but most aren’t so you may not know their brands (yet).
-The teams are definitely worth learning about, especially considering the increased investment by owners and league leaders to improve and kick off it’s next phase after reaching the decade mark.
-Recent expansion side Bay FC paid a $50 million USD franchise fee, offset by the largest-ever sponsorship deal with Sutter Health ($13 million total over 5 years).
+They are definitely worth learning about, especially considering the increased investment by owners and league leaders to improve and kick off its next phase.
+Recent trends in the league include a move toward purpose-built stadiums and training facilities.
+Investment and expansion fees continue to skyrocket.
+For example, Angel City was recently sold to Disney CEO Bob Iger for $250M making it the most valuable women’s sports club worldwide.
+Denver’s expansion fee was a whopping $110M, nearly double what Bay FC and Boston paid in 2023, further illustrating the commercial growth of the NWSL over the past few years.

 Who should you cheer for?

 Beyond the Canadians, the league has long been home to the World’s best players.
-From USWNT stars to a number of Brazilians and increasingly players from Spain and Germany, keep an eye out for Rose Lavelle, Alex Morgan, Trinity Rodman, Sophia Smith, Debinha, Kerolin, Marta, Jess Fishlock, Esther, and Felicitas Rauch, among many others.
+From USWNT stars to a number of Brazilian Stars and increasingly players from Spain and Germany, keep an eye out for Trinity Rodman, Temwa Chawinga, Barbra Banda, Debinha, Marta, Rose Lavelle, Jess Carter, and Ann-Kathrin Berger among many others.

 How to watch in Canada